 She is cooperating with national and international institutions and associations such as the Organization for Economic Cooperation and Development (OECD), the European Commission and the Spanish Transport Department (DGT) for gender and transport aspects, and the Transport & Environment association for modeling health impacts of transport.
 She carries out decision support projects for Municipalities (e.g. Madrid), Metropolitan Areas (Barcelona Metropolitan Area), Transport Authorities such as the ATM of Barcelona and research centers such as IFSTTAR, in France).
 She advises several H2020 European projects on sustainable mobility and accessibility.
 Within cambiaMO she is responsible for research, innovation and development of the fields of equity and transport, inclusive technology and sustainable logistics.

 PhD in civil engineering systems at Universidad Politécnica de Madrid and Master in Urban and Regional Planning from the Iuav University of Venice, Gianni is co-founder and co-director of cambiaMO.
-He has an extensive experience on active mobility and on transport policy and urban transformation strategies.
+He has an extensive experience on active mobility, on transport policy and urban transformation strategies.

 He also works on conflicts and synergies among different transport modes and users as well as their effects in terms of social equity.
 He develops and co-designs strategies to make safer, fair and liveable public spaces for walking, cycling and transit.

-Since September 2017 co-leads the Mobility work package (Mar de Movilidad) of the project MARES Madrid, an innovative European Union project of urban transformation through the cooperative economy system.
+Since September 2017 co-leads the Mobility Hub (Mar de Movilidad) of the project MARES Madrid, an innovative European Union project of urban transformation through the cooperative economy system.

 Master in Integrated Project Management at Universidad Politécnica de Madrid and Civil Engineer at Universidad Mayor de San Andrés de La Paz, Marcelo is co-founder and director of technological developments of cambiaMO.
 He has extensive experience in the management of massive urban transport projects.